2002 French Grand Prix: Background

 The Circuit de Nevers Magny-Cours (pictured in 2006), where the French Grand Prix was held.

 The 2002 French Grand Prix was the 11th of 17 rounds in the 2002 Formula One World Championship, contested on 21 July 2002 at the 4.251 km clockwise Circuit de Nevers Magny-Cours in Magny-Cours, Burgundy, Central France, the 11th anniversary of the circuit hosting its maiden Formula One event in 1991.
 The race swapped places with the to avoid a scheduling conflict with the 2002 FIFA World Cup finals in Japan and South Korea.

 Ferrari's Michael Schumacher led the World Drivers' Championship with 86 championship points before the event, followed by his teammate Rubens Barrichello on 32 and Williams's Juan Pablo Montoya on 31.
 Montoya's teammate Ralf Schumacher was fourth with 30 championship points and McLaren's David Coulthard was fifth with 26 championship points.
-If Michael Schumacher won the race and both Barrichello and Montoya finish lower than third, he would have won five world championships, matching Juan Manuel Fangio's record.
+If Michael Schumacher won the race and both Barrichello and Montoya finished lower than third, he would have won five world championships, matching Juan Manuel Fangio's record.
 Ferrari led the World Constructors' Championship with 118 championship points, 57 ahead of Williams.
 McLaren were third with 37 championship points, with Renault fourth on 14 and Sauber fifth with 10.

 Following the British Grand Prix on 7 July, in preparation for the French Grand Prix, the teams tested aerodynamic and car components, racing setups and tyres on four European circuits.
 The Arrows, Jordan, Renault.
 Sauber and Williams teams tested variously for four days at Spain's Circuit Ricardo Tormo.
 The British American Racing (BAR), Jaguar, Toyota and Williams teams all tested variously over a four-day period at Italy's Monza Circuit.
 Ferrari's race preparations included testing at two Italian racing tracks.
 Drivers Luca Badoer, Luciano Burti and Michael Schumacher spent five days testing at the Fiorano Circuit, while Badoer also tested at the Mugello Circuit.
 Minardi was the only team that did not test, remaining at their factory.